Drachi Lhamo: Young Mistress of the Qing Dynasty

 However, the eldest concubine was jealous and resentful of the young concubine’s favour with the emperor.
 She falsely accused the young concubine of a crime and had her thrown into prison.
 She even attempted to poison her, but the poison did not work, causing the young concubine’s tongue to turn black and forcing her to spit it out, which led to her death.

+The other concubines feared that the young concubine would reveal their involvement in her death, so they cut off her feet and left her to die alone.
 The young concubine’s spirit was unable to find peace due to the injustice done to her.
 She became a vengeful ghost and appeared near the palace every night, causing fear and panic among the people.

 To resolve this issue, Emperor Qianlong called upon Tibetan Buddhist monks to come to Fuyao and conduct a longevity ritual for the emperor.
 Sera Temple’s Je Dratsang Khenbo Jampa Minlam was invited to attend.

-Upon arriving in Beijing, the master offered a prayer and blessing to the female ghost, which forced her to appear and kneel down.
+Upon arriving in Beijing, the master offered a prayer and blessing to the female ghost, which forced her to appear and kneel.
 The ghost revealed that she was unjustly imprisoned and poisoned to death.
 Feeling compassion, the master follows the ritual to calm the resentment of the angry spirit.
 The young concubine requested the master to come together to Tibet.

 However, the journey to Tibet is so distant that the young mistress cannot make it on foot.
 While passing through a vegetable market, the elder monk procured two chicken legs for her and they continued their journey to Tibet together.

 Upon arrival in Lhasa, they found that the golden roof of the Sera Temple was not a fitting place for the young mistress’s soul.
-With the permission of the local master Sajong, they settled in the Drapchi temple and became guardians of the local people, received support from the community.
+With the permission of the local master Sajong, they settled in the Drapchi temple and became guardians of the local people, receiving support from the community.

 Presently, Drapchi Lhamo sticks out his tongue and has two chicken feet.